waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

        /home/wael/perl-scripts/gps2wkt.perl: Wrote POINT ESRI shapefile to file /home/wael/op_scripts/tatShea/tatShea_Point.shp
        ```
     - on success, "gps2wkt.perl" script tells you what file it wrote.
 The two commands above are run one after another. [see image](images/tatSheaRunOp2.png)

+    This "gps2wkt.perl" script, does not perform any error checking, it is your responsibility
+    to check for the correct input for this script.
+This is why I called both Perl scripts "dirty".

 6) See the result in QGIS using ESRI shapefiles produced from prevoius steps:
     - start new project in QGIS, then drag and drop the bbox shapefile (tatShea_bbox.shp) into window: [see image](images/seeBbox1.png)